LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 Message tokenization
 --------------------

-The use of message terms require a solution for generating the actual messages text.
+The use of message terms requires a solution for generating the actual text of the messages.
 This is supported by defining grammar rules for the :ref:`logtalk::message_tokens//2 <methods_message_tokens_2>` multifile non-terminal, which translates a message term, for a given component, to a list of tokens.
 For example: